 ‘Rape and the Anxious Republic.
 Revolutionary Colombia, 1810-1830’, Hidden Histories of Gender and the State in Latin America , eds.
 Maxine Molyneux and Elizabeth Dore, Duke University Press (Durham, 2000), pp. 127-46.

 I am happy to supervise postgraduate research on topics concerned with the cultural history of colonial and 19th-century Spanish America.
-Additionally, I am interested in supervising projects related to the history of masculinities, femininities and race in the USA.
+I have also supervised projects related to the history of masculinities, femininities and race in the USA.
 Here are some of the topics and students I have supervised, co-supervised and advised:

-Desiree Arbo, 'The Reception of Rome in 19th century Paraguay and its Role in the Formation of Paraguayan Nationalism' (co-supervised with Andrew Laird)
+Desiree Arbo, 'The Reception of Rome in 19th century Paraguay and its Role in the Formation of Paraguayan Nationalism' (co-supervised with Andrew Laird, Classics)

-Marcos Estrada 'The Brasiguaio Identity: Conceptualising Transnational Identity Constructions in the Brazil and Paraguay Shared Border' (co-supervised with Anton Popov)
+Marcos Estrada 'The Brasiguaio Identity: Conceptualising Transnational Identity Constructions in the Brazil and Paraguay Shared Border' (co-supervised with Anton Popov, Sociology)

-María Estrada Fuentes, 'Stages of Conflict: Performance in Social-reintegration of Former Child Soldiers in Colombia' (co-supervised with Silvija Jestrovic)
+María Estrada Fuentes, 'Stages of Conflict: Performance in Social-reintegration of Former Child Soldiers in Colombia' (co-supervised with Silvija Jestrovic, Theatre Studies)